 Electricity

 Repair category 2

-Notes Part of the electrical installation/components appears dated.
+Notes The electrical installation/components appears dated.
+Some of the sockets are off level.
 Further advice will be available from a NICEIC/SELECT registered electrician.

 Gas

 Repair category 1

 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.